 Lack of Evidence

 Finally, PD argued that the findings of the judge were not supported by the record.
 Factual findings are usually not disturbed on appeal if they are supported by credible evidence in the record.
 The court found that the evidence was pretty clear that PD made no effort to maintain a relationship with SD after he was deported, lacked basic knowledge about her, like what grade she was in, and therefore, the judge’s finding that SD’s health, safety or development had been harmed by PD’s relationship, or lack thereof, with her.
 Expert testimony from a child psychologist established the risk of harm to SD as well.
 The evidence supported the jurisprudential test for terminating parental rights, so the appellate court found there was sufficient credible evidence to support the finding that DCP&P made reasonable efforts to accomplish reunification.
 Ultimately, the court agreed that PD had responded inadequately, and therefore, termination of his parental rights was justified.

-If you have any questions concerning a termination of a parental rights case, call the Law Office of Peter Van Aulen for a free 30 minute in office consultation at (201)845-7400..
+If you have any questions concerning a termination of a parental rights case, call the Law Office of Peter Van Aulen for a free comprehensive in office consultation at (201)845-7400..